Don't Let The Carpenter Bees In Corona Destroy Your Property

-While there are many home remedies to keep carpenter bees away, boric acid is one of the most powerful natural insecticides and is extremely toxic to them.
+While there are many home remedies to keep carpenter bees away from your Corona home, boric acid is one of the most powerful natural insecticides and is extremely toxic to them.
 Grab an empty spray bottle and create a mixture of one part boric acid with three parts water.
 Spraying this mixture into any carpenter bee holes should kill them within an hour.

 There are several other preventative measures you can take to control carpenter bees on your property.
 Try implementing some of these tips today:

 Carpenter bees hate loud noises and vibrations, so consider playing music on your deck or patio.
 Too much noise is disorienting to the bees, and if it persists, they'll leave and build nests elsewhere.

 Citrus is a natural deterrent for carpenter bees.
 Slice some citrus fruits and boil them in a pot of water for around 15 minutes.
 Once it's cooled, spray the mixture around your home and yard.

 Seal or paint any exposed wood on your property.
 Treated wood is harder for bees to drill into.

 Use essential oils, like peppermint and tea tree oil.
 Create an oil and water spray solution or use an oil diffuser in your home or outdoor spaces.